 The small round black balls of flavor.
 Remedy for throat infections.
 Somewhere it is used as a whole or sometimes the balls are crushed to make powder, and a pinch of it is enough to change the flavor of the dish.
 When having a cold and cough a mixture of its powder with honey is recommendable.
 Also, it is used in the preparation of uncountable dishes.

 The spice box is incomplete without cumin.
 The most mainstream spice, none of the Indian dishes are complete without cumin.
 Every tadka for every Indian curry or dal must have Cumin in them.
 People add roasted and powdered cumin in buttermilk and trust us, it tastes HEAVENLY Cumin is rich in iron, it may help a diabetes patient.

 Mustard seeds (Raai)

 It is popularly known as yellow ginger or Indian Saffron.
-It has this really beautiful bright yellow colour and is therefore identifiable. it has a very warm and earthy aroma. it has multiple health benefits and also its paste helps in skin glow and to get rid of tanning. tanning.
+It has this really beautiful bright yellow color and is therefore identifiable. it has a very warm and earthy aroma. it has multiple health benefits and also its paste helps in skin glow and to get rid of tanning. tanning.

-Small, oval-shaped brown coloured seeds resemble many other spices.
+Small, oval-shaped brown colored seeds resemble many other spices.
 They are used in natural form as well as in powder form.
 Carom seeds are highly nutritious and are full of vitamins and minerals.
 It does wonders when having a stomach ache.
 And, people believe that one should keep roasted carom next to them in a tied knot when having a cold and cough so that they can smell it and get some relief.